DanHodgson12/Sumerata-Designs/README.md

   - Twitter
   - Youtube

-This section of the footer [allows the user to visit Sumersata Designs' social media websites](#user-stories).
+This section of the Footer [allows the user to visit Sumersata Designs' social media websites](#user-stories).

-The footer sticks to the bottom of the page when scrolling and is used on all pages of the website.
+The Footer sticks to the bottom of the page when scrolling and is used on all pages of the website.

 On medium and small screen sizes, the social links and copyright information stack on top of each other.
-This seems more visually appealing and stops the footer becoming cramped.
+This seems more visually appealing and stops the Footer becoming cramped.

 ![Footer on medium and small screen sizes](/assets/readme-files/footer-sm-md.jpeg)